ZMYKKD/EXCLE-Calibration-System-/README.md

 # EXCLE-Calibration-System-
-heck the imported excle for errors according to the rules, then  label these errors.
+Check the imported excle for errors according to the rules, then  label these errors.